timescale/docs/tutorials/energy-data/compress-energy.md

         timescaledb.compress_orderby='created DESC'
     );
     ```
-    Depending on the choice if segment-by and order-by column you can
+    Depending on the choice of segment-by and order-by column you can
     get very different performance and compression ratio.
 To learn
     more about how to pick the correct columns, see
     [here][segment-by-columns].
-1. You can manually compress all the chunks of the hypertable using
+1. You can manually compress all the $CHUNKs of the $HYPERTABLE using
     `compress_chunk` in this manner:
     ```sql
     SELECT compress_chunk(c) from show_chunks('metrics') c;